NormalNvim/NormalNvim/README.md

 ## FAQ
 99% of your questions can be solved by reading the AstroVim manual.

-* NormalNvim is working ok.
-How can I know why?
+* **NormalNvim is working ok.
+How can I know why?**

     :healthcheck base

-* How do I disable the tabs?
-You either ":set showtabline=0" or check the plugin heirline.
-Here is where we implement the logic.
+* **How do I disable the tabine?** You either ":set showtabline=0" or check the plugin heirline.
+Here is where implement the tab logic.
+Also check the ./lua/base/3-autocmds.lua and ./lua/base/utils/status.lua in case you wanna remove the code 100%.